 End your day at the vibrant Chiang Rai Night Bazaar, a renowned night shopping destination.
 This bustling marketplace offers an array of hill tribe handicrafts, local products, clothing, accessories, and home furnishings.
 Delight in cultural performances and folk activities, showcasing the essence of Lanna aesthetics and the captivating traditions of numerous hill tribes.
 As you indulge in the rich cultural tapestry and natural beauty of Chiang Rai, let its charm and warmth leave a lasting impression on your heart.
 Enjoy a restful night in Chiang Rai, recharged and ready for more adventures in this captivating region.

-Your journey continues with a visit to the Nan National Museum, housed in the former residence of the ruler of Nan.
-This two-story brick and mortar building, combining Western and Thai art, showcases various art antiques and provides insights into the way of life of the native people in the north and the different hill tribes that have settled in the region.
+Your journey in Nan continues with a visit to the Nan National Museum, housed in the former residence of the ruler of Nan.
+This two-story brick and mortar building, combining Western and Thai art, showcases various art antiques and provides insights into the way of life of the native people in the north, as well as the different hill tribes that have settled in the region.
 Don’t miss the opportunity to take photos with the frangipani tunnel arch in front of the museum, where rows of frangipani trees create a beautiful tunnel-like canopy.
 Next, explore the Nan Riverside Art Gallery, a large art gallery along the Nan River.
 Founded and run by the renowned Nan artist, Winai Prabripoo, this gallery is a center for Nan’s arts and culture.
 It features works of art from contemporary Thai artists, displaying their creative and unique pieces.

 Continue your journey to Wat Phra That Khao Noi Temples, located atop Khao Noi Mountain in Du Tai Subdistrict, Mueang Nan District, holds historical and cultural significance.
 The relic pagoda of Wat Phra That Khao Noi is a splendid example of architectural fusion, blending Burmese and Lanna art styles.
 Made of brick and mortar, the pagoda houses the sacred Buddha’s hair relics, making it an important pilgrimage site for Buddhist devotees.
 Due to its historical importance and cultural value, Wat Phra That Khao Noi was recognized as one of the most crucial ancient archaeological sites in Nan province and was registered as such by the Fine Arts Department in 1980.
 The location of Wat Phra That Khao Noi on a high mountain offers visitors breathtaking panoramic views of the surrounding scenery, including the picturesque Nan city.
 The temple’s viewpoint area provides an excellent vantage point to soak in the beauty of the landscape below, creating a sense of peace and tranquility.
 In addition to the scenic splendor, Wat Phra That Khao Noi boasts an elegant golden Buddha image in the posture of giving blessings.
 The craftsmanship and intricate details of this statue make it a mesmerizing sight for all who visit.
 Visiting Wat Phra That Khao Noi not only offers an opportunity for spiritual contemplation and reverence but also provides a serene and unforgettable experience amid the stunning natural beauty of Nan province.